 Reduce food waste

-Did you know that the average Canadian household wastes over 60% of edible food they buy each year – that’s $1,100 worth of edible food in the organics bin!
+Did you know that over 60% of edible food produced is wasted in Canada?
+For the average Canadian household that amounts to 140 kilograms of wasted food and a cost of over $1,100 per year!
 Visit www.lovefoodhatewaste.ca for great tips about meal planning, food storage, and more.

 Choose lower-carbon foods